Crystal Bayat: Education

 After high school graduation, Bayat received a fifth ranking on the Kankor examination out of three hundred thousand students across Afghanistan.

-After acceptance to the Kabul University, Faculty of Law, Bayat was awarded a scholarship from Indian Council for Cultural Relations.
+After acceptance to Kabul University's Faculty of Law program, Bayat was awarded a scholarship from the Indian Council for Cultural Relations.
 She went to join Daulat Ram College in Delhi, and graduated with a bachelor's degree in political science in 2019 in the first ranking.
 She holds a master's degree from the United Nations Institute in Delhi.
-In 2021, Bayat started her PhD at Delhi University in Political Management but her program was cut short due to the Taliban takeover.
+In 2021, Bayat began her PhD in Political Management at Delhi University; however, her program was cut short due to the Taliban takeover.

-Bayat has been accepted into the Carnegie Mellon University, Pittsburg, USA, Heinz College Masters of Public Policy program.
-She plans to start the MPP as a full-time student in the fall of 2023.
+Bayat was accepted into the Heinz College Masters of Public Policy program of Carnegie Mellon University in Pittsburgh, Pennsylvania.

 Awards and recognitions

 In 2020, Bayat received the Rumi Award (2nd place) in the "Literature Category" and was also named as one of 50 Influential Women by Rumi Award organizers.
 She was also recognized by the former Afghan president and parliament in early 2020 for activism in passing the minority rights bill.

-On December 7, 2021, Crystal Bayat was named in the BBC 100 Women 2021 list for her social activist and human-rights advocacy, which figured prominently in protests against the Taliban takeover in 2021.
+On 7 December 2021, Crystal Bayat was named in the BBC 100 Women 2021 list for her social activist and human rights advocacy, which figured prominently in protests against the Taliban takeover in 2021.